 - Campus awareness and education of BCRT, its work, and how to report concerns

-- Chad Henderson, Director, Office of Student Conduct and Conflict Resolution (Chair)
+- Chad Henderson, Director, Student Conduct and Conflict Resolution (Chair)

 - Lisa Whalen, Instructional Faculty